Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 ## Prepare your local setup

+In this section, we'll walk you through the steps to prepare your local setup for the dbt VS Code extension.
+If you're a <Constant name="dbt_platform" /> user that installed the VS Code extension, follow these steps.
+If you're a self-hosted user, you most likely already have a local setup and environment variables but can confirm using these steps.

 1. [Clone](https://code.visualstudio.com/docs/sourcecontrol/overview#_cloning-a-repository) your dbt project repository from your Git provider to your local machine.
 If you use <Constant name="dbt_platform" />, clone the same repo connected to your project.
 2. Ensure you have a dbt [`profiles.yml` file](/docs/core/connect-data-platform/profiles.yml).
 This file defines your data warehouse connection.
 If you don't have one, run `dbt init` in the terminal to configure your adapter.
 3. Validate your `profiles.yml` and project configuration by running `dbt debug`.